alexbeletsky/backbone-express-spa/README.md

 There is [source/middleware/auth.js](source/middleware/auth.js) that exposes `createToken` and `validateToken` functions.
 Create token is applied to `signup` and `login` api methods, `validateToken` is applied on every API that requires authorization.

-Checkout [test/api/auth.specs.js](test/api/auth.specs.js) that specifies how authorization works in details.
+Checkout [test/api/auth.specs.js](test/api/auth.specs.js) that specifies how authorization works in details, [source/api/auth.js](source/api/auth.js) for end-point implementation.

 <a name="backbonejs"/>
 ## Backbone.js